jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 The backend was created using the following major technologies:

-- Python
+- Python Code
 - Text-to-SQL
 - MYSQL

 ![Backend Tech Logos](../media/BackendLogos.png)

-#### Code
+#### Python Code

 The code of the backend is all written in python 3 as it is what we agreed on when we started the project.
 Having the backend in the same language as the frontend avoids unecessary conflicts that could occur when dealing with different languages.
-All the code for the backend to function is in the `text_to_sql_api.py` file as it is responsible for for the text-to-sql translation model API and the API for the mysql database.
+All the code for the backend to function is in the text_to_sql_api.py file as it is responsible for the text-to-sql translation model api and the api for the mysql database.

 **Libraries**